 In considering a base salary adjustment, the compensation committee considers the company's overall performance, the scope of an executive's sustained performance, individual contribution, responsibilities and prior experience.
-The compensation committee may also take into account the executive officer's current salary, equity ownership and the amounts paid to an executive officer's pers inside our company.
+The compensation committee may also take into account the executive officer's current salary, equity ownership and the amounts paid to an executive officer's peers inside our company.
 In the past, we have also drawn upon the experience of members of our compensation committee with other companies and a review of the competitive market.

 In May 2008, the compensation committee reviewed the base salaries of our executives, including our named executive officers, for fiscal year 2009.
 Consistent with its prior practice, the committee reviewed salary data for a reference group of publicly-traded vertical Internet marketing and media companies.
-The reference group consisted of TechTarget, Bankrate, Internet Brands, TheStreet.com, ValueClick, CNET and Marchex.
+The reference group consisted of TechTarget, Bankrate, Internet Brands, TheStreet.com, ValueClick and Marchex.
 In addition, the compensation committee reviewed summary cash compensation data from Salary.com for positions comparable to those of the executive officers at Internet companies with revenues between \$200,000,000 and \$500,000,000 in the San Francisco Bay Area.
-The committee determined, based upon our CEO's recommendation, that although the analysis supported an average increase of eight percent in base salaries that base salaries for our named executive officers be increased by five percent (with the exception of Mr. Hahn, whose base salary increased by 4.8%) in an effort to shift more cash compensation to bonus, and that base salaries for our other executive officers be increased by five percent, on average.
+The committee determined, based upon our CEO's recommendation, that although the analysis supported an average increase of eight percent in base salaries for our named executive officers be increased by 4.8%) in an effort to shift more cash compensation to bonus, and that base salaries for our other executive officers be increased by five percent, on average.

 In May 2009, the compensation committee reviewed the base salaries of our executive officers, including our named executive officers, for fiscal year 2010.
 Consistent with its prior practice, the committee reviewed salary data for a reference group of publicly-traded vertical Internet marketing and media companies.
 The reference group consisted of TechTarget, eHealth, Bankrate, Omniture, WebMD, ValueClick and comScore.
 In addition, the compensation committee reviewed summary cash compensation data from Salary.com for positions comparable to those of the executive officers at Internet companies with revenues between \$200,000,000 and \$500,000,000 in the San Francisco Bay Area.
-The committee determined, based upon our CEO's recommendation, that although the analysis supported an average increase of eight percent in base salaries that base salaries for our named executive officers be increased by five percent in a continued effort to shift a larger percentage of cash compensation to bonus, and that base salaries for our other executive officers be increased by five percent, on average.
+The committee determined, based upon our CEO's recommendation, that although the analysis supported an average increase of eight percent in base salaries for our named executive officers be increased by five percent, on average.